|

 construction implications.
 Bottom line, modern materials have quite a

-lot of technology behind them, and require knowledge to use to best
+lot of variety and technology behind them, and require knowledge for best

 How

-do I make the right choice for my new vinyl windows?
+do I make the right choice for my new windows?

 is that the thicker materials are more optically true and last longer,